lw8192/Red-Team-Dev/Python/Coding_Interview.md

 del statement	 #removes an item at an index position and doesn’t return it
 list.clear()	#removes all items in a Python list

-Sorting in-place:
-Modify the input in place, without creating a separate copy of the data structure.
-An algorithm which is not in-place is sometimes called not-in-place or out-of-place.

-### Lists

     list[0]= 'a'   #update list
     del list[0]   #delete element of list
     list.insert(0, "A")   #insert at index of 0